charlie101010/neighborhoodmap/readme.md

-# Welcome to My Catalogue Application.
+# Welcome to My Venice Neighborhood Map Application.

-### You will have the ability to view my item catalog and create an account to add, edit and delete items in the catalog.

-The application constists uses the Flask framework.
-It includes an `application.py` file, a templates folder which includes the HTML views and a static folder which contains the CSS files.
-Booststrap styling is also used.

-In order to setup the application, you should run `python catalog/catalogdbsetupwithdescript2,py` in the command line.
-This will create the database to store application data.

-Once you have done this, you can run the application on your machine by entering `python catalog/application.py` on the command line.

-## Authentication & Authorization
+### You can get information about some of my favorite places in Venice, CA.

+The application uses KnockoutJS for data binding, bootstrap for design and also includes an additional CSS and JS file.  `maps.js` contains the application logic.
+In order to run the application open `index.html` in your browser.

+You can select any of the items from the list and click on their marker or listing for additional information.

-The application uses oAuth2.0 and has both Google and Facebook as providers.
+The application uses the Google Maps API as well as the FourSquare Search API.